mihakrumpestar/dotfiles-android/README.md

 ## System setup

-0. Setting:
+0. Settings:

-   1. Developer options:
+   1. Accessibility:

-      - All `*animation scale`: animation off
+      - Disable animations: true

 1. Setup folder `phone-sync` and sync from server using Round Sync.
 Or using USB drive.